 VideoAmigo is powered by our database, the Touchstorm Video Index (TVi).
-Our database contains more than 23 million YouTube channels and 1.5 billions videos tracked on a nightly basis.
+Our database contains more than 25 million YouTube channels and 1.6 billion videos tracked on a nightly basis.

-What’s most unique about VideoAmigo is that all those channels and videos are being mapped to 10,000+ nested Categories.
+What’s most unique about VideoAmigo is that all those channels and videos are being mapped to 50,000+ nested Topics that cover the entire human experience.
 That means that if you’re a bass fisherman, you can compare yourself to other bass fishing channels.
 If you’re a makeup vlogger with a smoky eye video, you can compare that video to other smoky eye videos.
 And if you’re one of the crazy YouTubers who vlogs about everything and nothing, there’s a place for you, too.

 This gives you insight on how to better compete.
 Competing better will improve your standings.
 And showing off your standings is what you need to sell yourself as an Influencer.